Uniform Approximation of Functions with Asymmetric Growth and Decay by Deep Weighted Polynomials: Computational Results

 where \(\{x_i\}_{i=1}^N \subset [a,b]\) is a uniform sampling grid and \(\Delta x = (b - a)/N\) is the quadrature weight.
 The loss is minimized using gradient-based optimization, and gradients \(\nabla_\theta L\) are computed efficiently by automatic differentiation through the computational graph.

-Algorithm~\ref{alg:deep-weighted-general} summarizes the overall procedure.
-A scalar DAG is constructed with input node \(x = h^{(0)}\), followed by a sequence of composition layers whose widths \(\{w_\ell\}\) and total parameter count \(n_{\rm deep} = \sum_\ell w_\ell\) are specified in advance.
-The graph consists only of multiplication and linear-combination operations, making it amenable to efficient symbolic or automatic differentiation.
-To avoid local minima, we perform \(R\) random restarts with Gaussian initialization of the coefficients.
-For each restart, we iteratively minimize the loss \(L(\theta)\) by backpropagating the residuals through the graph \cite{Jar} and updating the parameter vector.
-The best set of coefficients \(\theta^*\) is retained.
-The weight \(w(x)^\gamma\) introduces asymmetry into the approximation, focusing accuracy in regions where \(w(x)\) is large—typically those with challenging function behavior—without increasing global polynomial complexity.
+Algorithm~\ref{alg:deep-weighted-general} summarizes the procedure.
+A scalar DAG is constructed with input node \(x = h^{(0)}\), followed by composition layers of prescribed widths \(\{m_\ell\}\), with inner layers normalized as above.
+The graph consists only of multiplication and linear-combination operations, making it amenable to automatic differentiation.
+To mitigate local minima, we perform \(R\) random restarts with Gaussian initialization; for each restart the loss is minimized by backpropagating residuals through the graph \cite{Jar}, and the best coefficient vector \(\theta^*\) is retained.
+The weight \(w(x)^\gamma\) focuses accuracy in regions where \(w(x)\) is large without increasing global polynomial complexity.

+\paragraph{Cost model.} Two budgets are relevant when comparing approximants of different structure: the number of \emph{trainable parameters}, i.e.\ coefficients adjusted by the fitting procedure, and the \emph{evaluation cost}, i.e.\ the number of multiplications required to evaluate the approximant once.
+For a single polynomial of degree $n$ the two essentially coincide: $n+1$ parameters and $n$ multiplications by Horner's rule (or Clenshaw's recurrence in Chebyshev form).
+For composite approximants they diverge.
+A fixed map, such as the Newton update for the sign function in Section~\ref{sec:intro}, has no trainable parameters yet a nonzero per-evaluation cost, while a deep polynomial with layer degrees $(d_1,\dots,d_L)$ evaluates in $O\bigl(\sum_\ell d_\ell\bigr)$ multiplications but realizes effective degree $\prod_\ell d_\ell$.
+Reporting trainable parameters alone would therefore flatter methods with fixed structure.
+Throughout the paper we match trainable parameters across methods and, in Section~\ref{sec:finetune} where part of the structure is fixed, we verify in addition that evaluation costs are of the same order.

 \textbf{Implementation details.} In our experiments we take \(N\approx600\) uniformly spaced sample points on \([a,b]\), set \(\gamma=1\) for the weighted variant and \(\gamma=0\) for the unweighted baseline, and choose \(R=5\) random restarts.
 Convergence is declared when the relative change in \(L\) drops below \(10^{-12}\).
 This framework readily extends to other weight functions and to different loss functions (e.g.\ \(L_\infty\) or relative error), and forms the basis for our deep weighted polynomial approximations throughout the paper.